ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ![Hit chances screenshot](2018-05-12--hit-chances-1.png)

-During the attack animation a hit chance is shown near the attacker with a smaller font.
+During the attack animation, a hit chance is shown near the attacker with a smaller font.

 ![Hit chance during the attack animation](2019-05-12--attack-hit-chances.gif)

-This was added in order for player to see how dangerous enemy attacks are.
+This was added in order for the player to see how dangerous enemy attacks are.

 ------